MihailoVukorep/mitnop_proj/README.md

 bash setup-env.sh
 ```

-the script will install all the needed libraries
+the script will also install all the required libraries inside the virtual environment
 <br>
 use the virtual environment with: